cxnoii/Spotipy-Song-Recommendation-System/README.md

 # The Dataset
 The Spotify dataset that we chose contains songs from the years 1921-2020.
 We chose to focus on a subset of the data, usings songs from the years 2010-2020 in order to relieve tension on the KMeans clustering algorithm.
 The Spotify API has a large variety of features documented for each track, such as the key signature, liveliness, mode, etc. Only numerical values were kept for the algorithm to consider.
 Listed below are the final audio features that were kept in the dataset for clustering.
+It should be noted that KMeans considers two variables and the two that were chosen to focus on are _danceability_ and _energy_.
+Recommendations vary based on the two variables chosen for clustering.

 __Audio Features__:
 - _id_ : Unique identifier for each track.